Ready, Set, Go! - OPEN FOR APPLICATIONS NOW!

 You can find full terms and conditions beneath the application form below.

-Round one of the bursary has closed.
-Further rounds of my Ready, Set, Go! bursary will be available in August and November this year.
+A further round of my Ready, Set, Go! bursary will be available in November this year.

 Andrew Wallace: Ready Set Go!